Your Backyard Wedding Ceremony Basics

 • a beautiful chuppah or canopy

-• an existing gazebo
+• an existing gazebo or bridge

 • vintage tables and bookcases filled with family heirlooms and photos